youremeh/default-gta-handling/README.md

-# default-gta-handling
+# Default GTA handling files
-a repo with all the default gta handling
+Used for editing in FiveM and whatever else.